san-iwan/Netflix_analysis.sql/README.md

 LIMIT 5;

 ```
-⸻

 ## Q3.
-Which movies are categorized as documentaries?
+Which movies are categorised as documentaries?

 Identifying documentary content helps understand Netflix’s educational and non-fictional offerings.
 ```sql